ctfhacker/ctfhacker.github.io/_posts/2015-11-26-cmu-binary-bomb-flag2.markdown

 ![radare2](/assets/images/cmu/cmu1_4.png)

 In order for us to proceed with symbolic execution, the first step is to examine how the function is taking our data as input.
 The `read_six_numbers` function looks interesting.
-With radare in Visual Mode, simply pressing `ga` will jump to the `read_six_numbers` function. (`g` for `goto symbol` and the `a` from the identified shortcut at `0x400f05` in the previous image)
+With radare in Visual Mode, simply pressing `ga` will jump to the `read_six_numbers` function (`g` for `goto symbol` and the `a` from the identified shortcut at `0x400f05` in the previous image).

 ![radare2](/assets/images/cmu/cmu1_5.png)